leotorrez/LeoTools/guides/RegionCheckGuide.md

 and so on for every region you want outfit change at.
 ```
-Assigns outfit to specific region.
+# Assigns outfit to specific region.

-Open your `merge.ini` and scroll down to the end you the [Present] section.
+Open your `merge.ini` and scroll down to the end of the [Present] section.
 Your code will be added there.

 ![Present Section](images/region2.png)